comphist/cora/doc/mkdocs/docs/document-model.md

     </tbody>
 </table>

-Here is an overview of which tokenization layers supports which representations:
+Here is an overview of which representations are supported by the tokenization layers:

 <table class="tokenization">
     <thead>